 conjunction with the Nginx web server fit the bill.

-Thanks to help from Jehiah Czebotar, I was able to introduce a new
+Thanks to help from the maintainer, Jehiah Czebotar, I was able to

-for 18F's (now defunct) MyUSA auth provider.
-Since then, others have added
+could add support for 18F's (now defunct) MyUSA auth provider.
+Since then,

 The Team API Ruby gem contains the team metadata graph-building logic extracted from the Hub.